How to Prevent Seasickness on a Cruise: Effective Remedies to Banish that Nausea

 If you’re the bucket lister who dreams of ticking off a cruise, then let us help you with our guide on how to prevent seasickness on a cruise.
 We have personally used many of these remedies, so within the article we’ll tell you whether they worked for us or not.
 What we would suggest is that you seek medical advice if you’re concerned, because your doctor may be able to provide support.

-If you do book a cruise, then check out our guide on ‘What to Pack for a Cruise’.
+If you are considering a cruise, then check out our guides on ‘What to Pack for a Cruise’ and ‘First Time Cruise Tips’.

 What is Seasickness?